kristobruh/SARP/README.md

 # Sentinel-1 Automated Retrieval and Processing (SARP)

 ## Description
 This package is an automated Sentinel-1 SAR image download, process, and analysis pipeline for SAR images in Finland.
-The package is run from the command line interface of Puhti, either in interactive or batch mode.
-Running locally works as well, but then you need to ensure that you have all the packages installed, and modify the bash script by removing module calls.
+The script is run from the command line interface of Puhti, either in interactive or batch mode.
+(Running locally might work as well, but then you need to ensure that you have all the packages installed, and modify the bash script by removing module calls.
+Thus, I recommed using Puhti's CLI.)

 This program can download and process both Ground Range Detected (GRD) and Single-look Complex (SLC) images.
 Additionally, polSAR image processing is possible.